 I appreciated that so much.
 Here is my story, told for you.

-When I was seven years old I lived in London Lane, in Colorado Springs.
-I loved playing with topper dawn dolls, riding my banana seat bike and watching ISIS on T.V.
+When I was seven years old I lived on London Lane, in Colorado Springs.
+I loved playing with Topper Dawn Dolls, riding my banana seat bike and watching ISIS on T.V.
 She was an archaeologist with an amulet that turned her into a superhero who fought evil.

 Like many Gen Xers, I was a latchkey kid.
 One day after school, I came home to an empty house and was sexually assaulted by a trusted friend of the family.
 He probably should have gone to prison, but we never told anyone.

 We didn’t want him to get him in trouble.
 We didn’t want my father to kill him.